jaredwarren/ssh/README.md

 # DB
-SSH connection wrapper
+SSH connection wrapper.
+One step ssh (tcp) connection.

-one step ssh (tcp) connection
+The main purpose is to provide support for github.com/jaredwarren/db

 TODO: add support for password, right now ssh key is required